Preventing Problematic Substance Use

 • Call or text 211 for support accessing community supports and services.

 Increased Availability of and Access to Substances can lead to increased substance use.
-National guidelines help prescribers keep their patients within safe limits for their pain medication.
+Guidelines - Michael G. DeGroote National Pain Centre (mcmaster.ca) help prescribers keep their patients within safe limits for their pain medication.
 Follow these recommendations to keep your household safe:

 • Keep medication in its original packaging, stored safely in a dark and dry area and in a locked cabinet, out of children’s reach.